harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 # Introduction to Formal Linguistics

-- FL is only formal to some extent, so not as a binary notion linguistics.
+- FL is only formal to some extent, so not as a binary notion.
 This is due to the fact that the object of study is natural language, which is ambiguous -> levels of “formalness”
 - Precursors:

   - Pāṇini (Sanskrit philologist, IV century BCE)